mohiva/play-silhouette/docs/how-it-works/providers.rst

     <code>value</code>

 ..
 Note::
-   Parameters send as query parameters have always precedence over parameters send in the body of a request.
-So if a parameter is send in query and in body, then the query parameter wins.
+   Parameters sent as query parameters always have precedence over parameters sent in the body of a request.
+So if a parameter is sent in query and in body, then the query parameter wins.